 Terry Middleton started his first Karate studio in New Albany at Spring and Vincennes Streets.

-The school moved to a bigger two level building at State and Market Streets in 1985.
+The school moved to a more prominent two-level building at State and Market Streets in 1985.

 The four levels of the school permit many classes to function at once.
 There are three large classrooms, boxing gym, ladies weight room, lounge, two offices, and several locker rooms.
-This allows Karate, Kickboxing, and Boxing classes to run concurrently.
+It allowed Karate, Kickboxing, and Boxing classes to run concurrently.

 The present operation allows classes to be offered to anyone from six years old and up.
 A student can attend for self-defense and improve health benefits or train for amateur and professional competition.
 There are many instructors and trainers with many years of experience.

-Terry Middleton’s has been in business coming up on a half century and is one of the oldest and biggest Martial Arts organizations in America.
+Terry Middleton’s has been in business coming up in a half century and is one of the oldest and largest Martial Arts organizations in America.